 - Implementation – when developers take all requirements and specifications and write the code for them

 - Verification – releasing the product/solution to the customer so they can review it and make sure it meets the requirements

-- Maintenance – the customer starts regularly using the finished product, reporting bugs or features that do not work so the production team can fix them
+- Maintenance – the customer starts regularly using the finished product, reporting and tracking bugs or features that do not work so the production team can fix them